Shmaug/Stratum_OLD/README.md

 - `Instance`
   - Wraps `VkInstance`
   - **Useful functions**:
-    - `Device()`: The device being used by Stratum
+    - `Instance::Device()`: The device being used by Stratum
-    - `Window()`: The window being used by Stratum
+    - `Instance::Window()`: The window being used by Stratum
-    - `TotalTime()`: Total time in seconds since Stratum has started
-    - `DeltaTIme()`: Delta time in seconds between last frame and the current frame
-    - `MaxFramesInFlight()`: Tells the total number of frames in flight on the CPU
+    - `Instance::MaxFramesInFlight()`: Tells the total number of frames in flight on the CPU
 - `Device`
   - Wraps `VkDevice`
   - Accessible through `Instance::Device()`
   - Tracks current frame data
     - Useful for grabbing a `Buffer` or `DescriptorSet` used for a particular render pass
   - **Useful functions**:
-    - `GetTempBuffer()`: Get a buffer that is valid for this frame
+    - `Device::GetTempBuffer()`: Get a buffer that is valid for this frame
-    - `GetTempDescriptorSet`: Get a descriptor set that is valid for the current frame
+    - `Device::GetTempDescriptorSet`: Get a descriptor set that is valid for the current frame
-    - `MaxFramesInFlight()`: Tells the total number of frames in flight on the CPU
+    - `Device::MaxFramesInFlight()`: Tells the total number of frames in flight on the CPU
-    - `FrameContextIndex()`: Tells the index of the current frame.
+    - `Device::FrameContextIndex()`: Tells the index of the current frame.
 Between 0 and MaxFramesInFlight-1
 - `Buffer`
   - Wraps `VkBuffer`
   - Represents a buffer of data on the GPU